BUFFALO NATIONS MUSEUM SEEKING HELP DURING COVID-19

-- 5th Annual Banff Iiniskim Cross-Cultural Powwow June 13, 2020, which was to attract 2,000 persons, has been cancelled.
+- Powwow's back!
+5th Annual Banff Iiniskim Cross-Cultural Powwow June 8, 2024.

 - Spirit of White Buffalo parade entry, supported by Calgary Animated Objects Society and Buffalo Treaty Committee, a 12-foot tall human-powered kinetic sculpture of a white buffalo accompanied by 26 persons, a reminder that, together we are stronger, a message deeply rooted in the Bow Valley that we wished to share across Canada by participating in the Banff Canada Day parade and the Calgary Stampede Parade.